calamares/calamares/src/modules/netinstall/README.md

 Here is the set of instructions to have the module work in your Calamares.
 As of July 2016, this has been successfully tested using the live installation of Chakra Fermi.

+First, if the module is used, we need to require a working Internet connection, otherwise the module will be unable to fetch the package groups and to perform the installation.
+Requirements for the Calamares instance are configured in the **welcome.conf** file (configuration for the **welcome** module).
+Make sure *internet* is listed below *required*.

 In the *settings.conf* file, decide where the **netinstall** page should be displayed.
 I put it just after the **welcome** page, but any position between that and just before **partition** should make no difference.